CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.CM-WellDataParadigms.md

 ## Introduction ##
 Since CM-Well is a sophisticated data repository, it stands to reason that many data structures and paradigms are involved.
 This section describes CM-Well's most central data paradigms, which should help you get a good conceptual understanding of the principles that guide CM-Well's design and functionality.

-CM-Well is part of Thomson Reuter's Big Open Linked Data initiative.
+CM-Well is part of Thomson Reuters' Big Open Linked Data initiative.
 For a breakdown of what that means, read on!

 ## Big Data ##